Ken Kutaragi: Career

 The commercial success of the PlayStation franchise makes Sony Computer Entertainment the most profitable business division of Sony.
 Despite being an upstart in the console market against veterans Nintendo and Sega, the first PlayStation displaced them both to become the most popular console of that era.
 The PlayStation 2 extended Sony's lead in the following generation, at one point holding a 65% market share with 100 million units shipped.
 Kutaragi was recognized by many financial and technological publications for this success, most notably when he was named one of the 100 most influential people of 2004 in TIME magazine and the "Gutenberg of Video Games".

 In 1997 Kutaragi was appointed CEO of Sony Computer Entertainment America, and accordingly moved to California.
 Since 1997, Kutaragi had been favoured to become the next Sony president.
 He enjoyed a close relationship with Ohga.
 Ohga's successor Nobuyuki Idei promoted Kutaragi to Deputy Executive President, Sony-Global chief operating officer, and Vice-Chairman in 2003.

 On 30 November 2006, Kutaragi was replaced as president of Sony Computer Entertainment by Kazuo Hirai, the President of SCE America.
 In addition to other management changes, Kutaragi was promoted to chairman of SCEI, and retained his position as chief executive officer of the group.
 On 26 April 2007, it was announced that Kutaragi would retire and instead take up the role of Honorary Chairman.
 Taking over his position would be then Hirai, who would eventually be promoted to president and CEO of Sony.
 On 29 June 2011, following the reshuffling of management, Sony announced that on 28 June 2011, Kutaragi had stepped down as honorary chairman of SCEI.
 Kutaragi relinquished active management of the business he created and built in 2007, when he stepped down as executive chairman and group CEO of Sony Computer Entertainment.
 He has remained at Sony as senior technology advisor.

 Ken Kutaragi later became president and CEO of Cyber AI Entertainment, Inc. He also serves on the boards of Kadokawa Group Holdings, Inc., Nojima Corporation, and Rakuten, Inc. In 2009, he became a visiting professor of Ritsumeikan University.
+In 2020, Kutaragi became CEO of Tokyo-based AI and robotics startup Ascent Robotics, after serving on its Board of Directors since 2018.